eeoooue/hons-moorhouse-p/ObsidianVault/00-PDD/Part2/2-03 Options.md

 I will use experimentation process to pick best performers and aim to improve the efficiency and scoring of my tool wherever possible?

 There is a wealth of research on the problem, while many combinations of objective functions remain unexplored.

+**For Assessing the Software**

+Structural based, simulated, consensus

+within these options, further choices; though it is clear that the dataset must be externally sourced as im not a bioinformatician